e-Spirit/fsxa-nuxt-module/README.md

 ### Initialize Store

-In order for the FSXA module of the FSXA pattern library to be registered with the Vuex store, it is necessary that Nuxt initializes Vuex already.
+In order for the FSXA module of the FSXA-Pattern-Library to be registered with the Vuex store, it is necessary that Nuxt initializes Vuex already.
 So if you don't have a `store/index.(js/ts)` file yet, create it.

 In addition, it is necessary that in the nuxtServerInit action of the Vuex store, the FSXA module of the FSXA pattern library is populated with the data from the SSR context.